 Meet the instructors behind Dragonfly Yoga Studio

 Audrey Aird is a E-RYT 200 Hour Certified Hatha Yoga Teacher and certified Pilates instructor.
-She has been practicing yoga for almost 20 years, and teaching for over 10 years.
+She has been practicing yoga for over 20 years, and teaching for over 10 years.
 Yoga, along with Pilates is Audrey’s passion and she enjoys sharing these teachings with everyone.

 Becca joined the Army at 18, and returned to the military as a civilian in 2009.
 She found yoga through her work after seeing numerous articles pointing to yoga being effective in helping treat PTS/TBI and other stressors service members face.
 She has been teaching yoga since 2013 and grows every day.
 Her teaching philosophy is that yoga is for every body – regardless of what you’re bringing to the mat – there is something for everyone to find and discover.